cjspj/VM_SIEM_Lab/README.md

 ![image](https://github.com/cjspj/VM_SIEM_Lab/assets/90308312/edd78d2b-0356-426f-ba3d-4d6d4a5d8703)

+# Run the following command to view the IP addresses
+ip addr

--  On the terminal find the ip address associated with the VM
+# Identify the relevant IP address associated with the VM

--  use command: ip addr
+# Open a text editor (e.g., nano) to modify the buffer
+nano /etc/hosts

--  replace the node names and IP values with the corresponding names and IP addresses
+# Replace the existing node names and IP values with the corresponding names and IP addresses

--  save modified buffer and exit
+# Save the modified buffer and exit the text editor
+# In nano, you can typically press Ctrl + X, then press Y to confirm changes, and finally press Enter to exit

 ________________________________________________________________________________________________________________________________________________________________________________________________________________
 #  Generate install files